 These last few days I’ve had to contrast and compare two extremes.

-Against the invigorating backdrop of launching CAB14, I’ve had some genuinely disturbing conversations:
+Against the invigorating backdrop of closing off registrations for CABS 59&60, running my Persuasive Writing Mastery Workshop and turning 65 (eek!), I’ve had some genuinely disturbing conversations:

 - A coach being sued for £500 by a former client, and focusing 100% of her energies on fighting it

 - A JHM member still determined to get a first-time book publishing deal, after 6 years of rejections

 - Another client trying to get a refund from a coach he paid crazy money to for nothing

 What distinguished all those activities was an overwhelming feeling of the lost cause.

 As Seth Godin says, the trouble with holding onto a lost cause is it gets in the way of causes you haven’t lost yet.

 Honing your instinct for moving on to something more productive is a powerful success trait.

 The dead horse is not yours to flog, right?